-Light handed regulatory regime
+Light handed access regime

-The proposed light handed third party access regime for the NWIS takes, as a starting point, the access regime as set out in the National Gas Rules under the National Gas Law scheme relating to access to non-scheme pipelines.1 The Public Utilities Office is proposing a third party access regime for the NWIS that consists of the following design elements for covered electricity networks.
+The proposed light handed third party access regime for the NWIS is largely based on the access regime for non-scheme pipelines under the National Gas Rules and the National Gas Law scheme.1 The Public Utilities Office is proposing a third party access regime for the NWIS that consists of the following design elements for covered electricity networks.

-- Pricing principles that are consistent with the outcomes of a workably competitive market to guide price setting and to provide reasonable assurance that any access pricing dispute will be successfully and cost-effectively determined; - The requirement for a network service provider to establish, maintain and publish reference tariffs and standard access terms as a starting point for negotiations; - Commercial negotiation as the vehicle to resolve access agreements, including applicant specific pricing; and - Clear and binding arbitration, administered by the Economic Regulation Authority, should negotiations reach an impasse.
+- Pricing principles that are consistent with the outcomes of a workably competitive market to guide price setting and to provide reasonable assurance that any network access pricing dispute will be successfully and cost-effectively determined; - The requirement for a network service provider to establish, maintain and publish reference tariffs and standard access terms as a starting point for negotiations; - Commercial negotiation as the principal vehicle for establishing access agreements, including applicant specific pricing; and - Clear and binding arbitration to be administered by the Economic Regulation Authority should negotiations reach an impasse.

-The proposed third party access regime provides for network access in the NWIS to be based on a 'market carriage' regime, with generators connected at commencement of the scheme to be grandfathered with existing access terms and conditions, and with new generators or expanded capacity of existing generators to be allowed access on a (potentially) constrained basis.
+The proposed third party access regime provides for network access in the NWIS to be based on a 'market carriage' regime, with generators connected at commencement of the scheme to be grandfathered with existing network access terms and conditions, and with new generators or expanded capacity of existing generators to be allowed access on a potentially constrained basis.

-Under the proposal, covered networks' regulated activities and functions would need to be separated from their non-regulated activities and functions.
+Under the proposal, electricity networks covered by the light-handed access regime will need to separately identify their non-regulated activities and functions.